mrocklin/thesis/outline.md

 SymPy Stats
 -----------

-We present the sympy.stats project and see how it fits into and benefits from these ideals.
+Present the sympy.stats project and see how it fits into and benefits from these ideals.

 Existing written work